yayuyokitano/distance-correlation-fast/README.md

 Performs distance correlation in around O(n lg(n)) time.

-Distance correlation is the appropriate method for getting the correlation between two sets of numbers when the correlation may or may not be linear.
+Distance correlation is a very appropriate method for getting the correlation between two sets of numbers when the correlation may or may not be linear.

+Please avoid the Pearson or the Spearman rho for these purposes, use this instead.

 For more reading about various correlation methods, I recommend https://m-clark.github.io/docs/CorrelationComparison.pdf